Case study Corporate Services SaaS · APAC

 65%

-The client needed to extend their platform into a new geography — a major expansion that touched payments, compliance, reporting, and multiple interconnected modules built over decades.
-The internal estimate for this work was 8–9 months.
+The client — a leading APAC Corporate Services SaaS ($200M revenue) — needed to extend their platform into a new geography — a major expansion that touched payments, compliance, reporting, and multiple interconnected modules built over decades.
+The internal estimate for this work was 8-9 months.

 The legacy platform itself was a challenging constraint.
 Five million lines of code, multi-currency, multi-market — where any change in one module carried downstream consequences across others.
 This was precision surgery on a live, complex system that serves customers across APAC.